loader image

 Khem Kab was the fabric sewn with gold and silver threads, the same way as Yerabab.
 They were both imported from India and Persia The pattern though, is different – with the gold and silver threads sewn together with the silks .

-The exhibit of tailoring Persian dresses with Atlat fabric
+The exhibit of Atlat shirt

 A part of the detail King leading his army out of the city used Atlad shirt